Thompson Sampling in Function Spaces via Neural Operators: Experiments

 \subsection{Results}

-Our results are presented in Fig. \ref{fig:regret-darcy-flow-rates} to \ref{fig:regret-swe-inverse}, comparing the cumulative regret over time of NOTS against the baselines on different settings of PDE problems and functional objectives.
+Our results are presented in \autoref{fig:regret-darcy-flow-rates} to \ref{fig:regret-swe-inverse}, comparing the cumulative regret of NOTS against the baselines on different settings of PDE problems and functional objectives.
+Results are summarized in \autoref{tab:summary} with the final average regret, i.e., $\frac{\Regret_\nIterations}{\nIterations}$, of each method across the different problems.

 In \autoref{fig:regret-darcy-flow-rates}, we present our results for the flow rate optimization problem in the Darcy flow PDE benchmark.
-The results clearly show that GP-based BO methods struggle in this high-dimensional setting, while neural network Thompson sampling approaches, such as STO-NTS and NOTS (ours) thrive.
-As previously described, input functions $\infun\in\infspace$ for Darcy flow are binary masks representing two materials with different permeabilities which are discretized over a 2D grid of 16-by-16 sampling locations.
+The results clearly show that GP-based BO methods struggle in this high-dimensional setting, while NOTS (ours) is able to consistently find optimal solutions.
+As described in \autoref{sec:benchmarks}, input functions $\infun\in\infspace$ for Darcy flow are binary masks representing two materials of different permeability which are discretized over a 2D grid of 16-by-16 sampling locations.
 Hence, when applied to standard GP-based BO methods, the inputs correspond to 256-dimensional vectors, which can be quite high-dimensional for standard GPs.
-The optimization results of the input and output functions also show the effectiveness of our NOTS.
+The optimization results of the input and output functions also show the effectiveness of our approach.
 In the case of the ``best candidate'' which achieves the lowest total flow rate, the input function shows large contiguous impermeable regions that block fluid outflow and thus generate high interior pressure which can be treated as an ideal design for leakage control.
 In contrast, the ``worst candidate'' exhibits the highest total flow rates.
-It has smooth, boundary-connected permeable zones allow fluid to escape effortlessly.
-Lastly, figures \ref{fig:regret-darcy-flow-power} and \ref{fig:regret-darcy-flow-pressure} show the results on optimizing potential power and pressure on Darcy flow.
-We can similarly see significant performance improvements for NOTS with respect to other baselines.
+It has smooth, boundary-connected permeable zones allowing fluid to escape effortlessly.
+Lastly, figures \ref{fig:regret-darcy-flow-pressure} and \ref{fig:regret-darcy-flow-energy} show the results on optimizing pressure and potential energy on Darcy flow.
+On these functionals, BO and GP-TS can achieve a better performance, recalling their use of the infinite-width BNN kernel, which has shown good performance on high-dimensional problems \citep{Li2024bnnbo}.
+Yet, we can see significant performance improvements from NOTS with respect to all baselines.